 The Certified Tax Resolution Specialist designation is awarded to individuals who have met the educational, experience, and examination requirements prescribed by ASTPS.
-The CTRS designation is restricted to Enrolled Agent, CPA or Attorney ASTPS Members in good standing, who has proven expertise to resolve a wide range of tax problems.
-The services a CTRS provides to individuals and businesses include securing Offers In Compromise, Installment Agreements, Penalty Abatement, Innocent Spouse Relief, Release of Liens or Levies, Non-Filer issues and many others.
-Tax problem resolution is a unique area of professional practice that addresses a problem that affects a tremendous number of American citizens and residents.
+The CTRS designation is restricted to Enrolled Agent, CPA or Attorney members in good standing of the American Society of Tax problem Solvers, who have proven expertise to resolve a wide range of tax problems.

 A Certified Tax Resolution Specialist must exhibit high moral and professional character.
-Because a CTRS represents clients before various taxing authorities to negotiate favorable solutions to their tax problems a reputation for truthfulness, credibility and adherence to ethical principle are mandatory.
+A CTRS represents clients before various taxing authorities to negotiate favorable solutions to their tax problems, therefore a reputation for truthfulness, credibility and adherence to ethical principles are mandatory.

 The Grading Process

 In order to pass the examination, a score of 75% on each section is required.
 Exam scores are not released when a passing grade is not achieved.
 Old exams are not released.
 These procedures are strictly maintained to assure the integrity of the examination process.
 A subcommittee of the Board of Regents grades completed exams.
 The candidate's identity is unknown to the subcommittee during the grading process.
 The Board also reviews the exams and is responsible for making any necessary adjustments.